Map the operating path

 Micah Johnson.
 I am a Senior Systems Architect on the Marketplace Team at Webflow, where I build internal tooling, onboarding systems, and platform infrastructure serving millions of users.
 The problems are familiar: brittle handoffs, unclear ownership, and systems that look automated until the exceptions show up.

 I have shipped integrations across Salesforce, HubSpot, Notion, Slack, Procore, and internal systems.
-That work informs where native tooling is enough, where MCP is the right wedge, and where approvals, policies, and recovery paths are the difference between a launch and a system people actually trust.
+That work informs where native tooling is enough, where MCP is the right wedge, and where approvals, policies, operator briefs, and recovery paths are the difference between a launch and a system people actually trust.

 Based in Texas.
 Working with businesses across the US.